Je-ric/Youmanitarian-International/resources/views/README.md

     -   Manage membership payment tracking and processing.
     -   Handle payment reminders and status updates.
     -   Track payment history and financial records.
+ -   **Public Donations (Website `Donate`):**
+    -   Guests or users can submit donations from the website.
+    -   Upload receipt proof (optional); records stored as Pending until confirmed in Finance.
+    -   When submitted from website, a thank‑you flow and toast are shown.

 ### 8. Participant Rules (Attendance, Tasks, and Feedback)